prownd/ccufl/README.md

 gcc hello.c -o hello -I/include_path -L/lib_path/ -lccufl

 #contact me
-found a bug? have an awesome idea? post on this github page or mail to me email  :  <545751287@qq.com>
+have problem? or have an awesome idea? post on this github issue page ,if you want you can mail to me Email  :  <545751287@qq.com>